-- Glutamate amino acid has a taste called Umami (from the Japanese word for "delicious"), that is distinct from the other four basic tastes.
-Monosodium - Umami taste is mediated by: - glutamate receptor) Metabotrophic glutamate receptor 4 " mGluR4" a G-protein coupled receptor. mGluR4 is also expressed in certain regions of the brain. - The activation of these receptors causes Ca 2+ to be released from intracellular stores such as the endoplasmic reticulum (ER). - Heteromeric GPCR consists of T1R1 and T1R3 proteins.
-This receptor is broadly tuned to the 20 standard L-amino acids found in proteins (but not to their D-amino acid enantiomers).
-Activation of these receptors also increases the intracellular level of Ca 2+
+- Jaste of free glutamate excitatory whichten Glutamate amino acid has a taste called Umami (from the Japanese word for (delicious), that is distinct from the other four basic tastes.
+Monosodium - • - Umami taste is mediated by: (Christian for the second for the sec ¥. - a G-protein coupled receptor (mGluR4 is also - expressed in certain regions of the brain.

+- glutamate ("Unami") MGluR-4 (Metabotropic glutamate receptor) 202000000000 60000 G-protein - The activation of these receptors causes Ca2+ to be released from intracellular stores such as the endoplasmic reticulum (and Massenger).
+(ER). - Heteromeric GPCR consists of T1R1 and T1R3 proteins.
+This 2. receptor is broadly tuned to the 20 standard L-amino acids found in proteins (but not to their D-amino acid enantiomers).
+Activation of these receptors also increases the intracellular biologicaly activ level of Ca2+